The Darien Times

 The Darien Times is a weekly newspaper that focuses on local news of Darien, CT.
 The paper covers Darien's news, politics, sports, schools, and feature stories.
 The paper publishes a monthly section on arts and entertainment, as well.
 It also includes columns from local voices.
 It is distributed every Thursday.
-The paper is published by Hersam Acorn Newspapers, a community news and multimedia firm in more than 20 communities in Connecticut, New York, and Vermont.
-The assistant editor, DesRoches was named the New England Newspaper and Press Association's journalist of the year.
+The paper is published by Hearst Communications inc., a news and multimedia firm.